CDLUC3/mrt-doc/next_steps.md

     - Eliminate DUA code
 - Mark
   - In progress
-    - Storage Decoupling
     - EC2 Sceptre for Docker Box replacement
+  - Service graceful shutdown for ECS stack
+    - Starting with Ingest
+  - On hold (as of 2026-03)
     - Workspace: Consider writing producer directory to S3 rather than to ingest folder file system
   - New Manifest Type
   - Nuxeo refactor and cleanup
-  - Passing storage fix parameters to INV/Storage
+  - Passing storage fix parameters to INV/Storage for object updates
-  - Eliminate Ingest Folder file system - use storage buckets instead
 - Terry
   - In progress
     - Performance test new stack (for Jul 2026 migrations)
     - Migration of Merritt to UC3 account
+    - Nagios monitoring replacements
   - Eliminate Guest Login from UI ?
   - Depositor API or Admin Tool
 - Ashley
-  - In Progress
-    - Logging: CW to OpenSearch
-    - Monitoring
+  - Backup and disaster recovery tasks as we continue to move to the UC3 account
 - Eric
   - In progress
+    - CoreTrustSeal application for Merritt
-    - Robbins Collection
+    - CoreTrustSeal reviews
+    - Finance, storage provider and migration tasks
     - Pal Museum JPEGs on Box
     - Institute of Governmental Studies Library Collections
     - UCSF Glantz videos
 - Team
   - Explore new storage classes and potential benefits to Merritt processing
   - Consider Indexing/Tagging/Search faceting for objects